 At one of several partner socials (which took place at the Venetian Hotel’s Ice Bar; I went wearing flip-flops – whoops), a person who shall remain nameless from a company that shall remain nameless did a bit of a naughty.

-He started telling Jamale that his company are the best in the business, asking if he’s thought about making a change, and encouraging him to meet with their partner manager.
+He told Jamale that his company is the best in the business, asked if he’s thought about making a change, and encouraged him to meet with their partner manager.
 All the while trying to avoid catching at the attention of Big Chris (and conceal his quivering knees).

 Jamale, of course, told Chris all about it straight away.
 Chris walked over to the attempted poacher and punched him.
 Okay, he didn’t really.
 He just gave him a friendly talking to.

 Demos, demos, demos, and whoops, there goes the cloud

 Our booth was our home for two long but awesome days.
 We had our sales and marketing people manning it, and our Product Manager, Morgan Folsom, and Head of Customer Education, Becky Schwartz, offering demo upon demo to interested partners and customers.